TikTok earns Jeff Buckley his first Hot 100 hit nearly 30 years after his death

 Jeff Buckley has posthumously landed his first Billboard Hot 100 entry, thanks to a surge in popularity of his 1994 track “Lover, You Should’ve Come Over” on social media.

-According to the publication, the song, which was never released as an official single, was streamed 3.8 million times in the U.S. over a week-long period between January 16 and 22.
+According to the publication, the song, which was never released as an official single, was streamed 3.8 million times in the US over a week-long period between 16 and 22 January.
 Billboard attributed the song’s resurgence to its use on platforms like TikTok, where its haunting, emotional intro has been overlaid on heartrending and introspective clips.

 Buckley, who drowned in 1997 at the age of 30, wrote the song about the downfall of his relationship with girlfriend Rebecca Moore.
 “I wrote this song while lying listening to the telephone in my apartment,” Buckley told concertgoers in Italy in July 1995.
 “But she never called.”